hashicorp/nomad/website/source/docs/cluster/bootstrapping.html.md

 # Name the region, if omitted, the default "global" region will be used.
 region = "europe"

-# Clients will connect to servers in other datacenters as a backup if no
-# local servers can be found.
-It's highly recommended to run servers in each
-# datacenter.
-datacenter = "dc1"

 # Persist data to a location that will survive a machine reboot.
 data_dir = "/opt/nomad/"